MolBIFFM/diana/README.md

 spectrometry data.

-Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles protein-protein interaction networks from mass spectrometry data for the analysis of differential post-translational modification.
+Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles protein-protein interaction networks for the contextualization of differential post-translational modification relating mass spectrometry data, protein-protein interactions, and protein annotation.

 The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by proteins representing separate densely interacting portions of